Loading chat...

 -

-Adds "code enforcement official" as a protected category under Georgia's assault and battery statutes, defined as persons with a high school diploma who have completed Level 1 code enforcement training and perform safety inspections of buildings, structures, businesses, or real property for local governments
+Adds "code enforcement official" as a newly defined protected category under Georgia's assault and battery laws, defined as a person with a high school diploma who has completed Level 1 code enforcement training and performs safety inspections of buildings, structures, businesses, or real property for a local government

 -

-Simple assault, simple battery, and battery committed against code enforcement officials while performing duties becomes a misdemeanor of a high and aggravated nature
+Simple assault, simple battery, and battery committed against a code enforcement official performing official duties will be punishable as a misdemeanor of a high and aggravated nature

 -

-Aggravated assault and aggravated battery committed against code enforcement officials while performing duties carries imprisonment of 3 to 20 years
+Aggravated assault and aggravated battery committed against a code enforcement official performing official duties will be punishable by imprisonment for 3 to 20 years

 -